NYPL/engineering-general/standards/technical-approach.md

 TADs SHOULD be created in the following situations:

 - If multiple approaches to a feature or problem are valid and the engineer assigned the ticket(s) wishes to document the decisions made
 - If questions are raised about the appropriateness of an approach and engineer/team wishes to document the decision process
+- If a engineer is faced with a decision or choice that they would like to receive feedback on and/or have validated by a more senior member of the engineering team

 ## Process